apjanke/matlab-jump/README-jarext-inspector.md

 | MavenRecentestVer | The most recent version of the same group/artifact on Maven |
 | MavenRecentestDate | The release date of the most recent version of this group/artifact on Maven |

-See the `listJarExtInfo` helptext and source for more details.
+See the `mjump.JarExtInspector.listJarExtInfo` helptext and source for more details.

 ## Issues